LoginRadius/docs/content/faq/index.md

 # FAQ

 Contact our support team for any questions you might have.
+Blah Blah Blah

 ## Frequently Asked Questions